A 2D Platforming Masterpiece - Super Mario World Review

 Super Mario World features seven massive worlds each with their own set of challenging levels.
 The game features a save feature, and it’s a good thing too, because you’ll want to go back and play through your favorite levels all over again.
 Additionally, there are hidden exits in some stages as well as bonus levels to unlock.
 For 800 Wii Points, you can bet you’re getting your money’s worth.

-Super Mario World Review - Overall Score
+Super Mario World Review - Overall Score (5 out of 5)

 If for some reason you’ve never played Super Mario World, there’s no reason for you not to download it.
 This is a game that can easily be enjoyed by platform game fans as well as gamers who prefer other genres.
 There’s just so much charm in this game that it’s hard not to recommend it to gamers.
 There’s a lot to see and do in Super Mario World, and those who download this title will have the chance to either relive their retro memories or experience one of the most iconic games in the Mario series.